Why Strength Training is Necessary For Fat Loss

 While “weight loss” is the common verbiage, we actually want fat loss.
 Fat loss means we are losing what we don’t want (excess body fat) while keeping what we do want (muscle mass).

-- Strength training is a much more efficient complement and can help maintain or build muscle while fat is lost.
-The most important part of weight training to lose fat might be to hustle between exercises, which aids the post-workout increase in metabolism.
+Strength training is a much more efficient complement and can help maintain or build muscle while fat is lost.
+The most important part of resistance training to lose fat might be to hustle between exercises, which aids the post-workout increase in metabolism.

-- A few other practices can help with maximizing fat loss while maintaining muscle: eating a high-protein diet, taking omega-3 and/or fiber supplements, and reducing uninterrupted sitting time.
+A few other practices can help with maximizing fat loss while maintaining muscle: eating a high-protein diet, taking omega-3 and/or fiber supplements, reducing uninterrupted sitting time, and increasing your non-exercise related activities.

 However, the key to effective fat loss is to restrict calories while regularly strength training.

-To learn more about working with a Trainer at The Perfect Workout, start by finding a studio near you today.
+To learn more about applying these strategies to your fitness goals, start by finding a studio near you today.

 - Anderson, J. W., Baird, P., Davis, R. H., Ferreri, S., Knudtson, M., Koraym, A., … & Williams, C. L. (2009).
 Health benefits of dietary fiber.
 Nutrition Reviews, 67(4), 188-205.